(Book 1: Lights, Captura, Action)

 He didn’t answer immediately.
-Once everything was loaded, and everyone’s hands were untied and they were all seated, he finally said, ‘Next stop, Phantasy Publishing.’
+Once everything was loaded, and everyone’s hands were untied and they were all seated, he finally said it.
+‘Next stop, Phantasy Publishing.’

-Nobody said much as the helicopter took off and headed back towards the city.
+Nobody said much as the helicopter took off, heading back to the city.

 It was still before working hours when the group landed on the roof of the company building.
-Their arrival wasn’t awaited — so far, so good.
+Their arrival wasn’t awaited—so far, so good.
 Ms. Dixit had told them about her agents being positioned at the edges of the city.
-It would take them some time to return by road, and that is if they if they did consider that their enemies would head for the Company headquarters.
+It would take them some time to return by road.
+And that was if they considered their enemies would be heading for the Company headquarters.

-As soon as he could, Ravi made for the secret room in the basement and got straight to work.
-He pulled some papers before him, had Subro bring him all the InstaCopies they’d taken and began to scribble down notes in a hurry.
+As soon as he could, Ravi made for the secret room in the basement and got to work.
+He pulled some papers before him, had Subro bring him all the InstaCopies they’d taken, and began to scribble down notes in a hurry.

-The others let him work in peace, settling in the farthest corner of the room, where Madhu tended to Anurag’s wound.
-Thankfully, the damage didn’t seem to be anything too serious.
+The others let him work in peace, settling in the farthest corner of the room.
+Madhu tended to Anurag’s wound.
+Thankfully, the damage didn’t seem to be too serious.

 They spoke in whispers, though Ravi was too focused in his work to be distracted.
-There was only one point in their conversation, when his attention was diverted, although he didn’t turn his head to show interest.
+There was only one point in their conversation, when his attention was diverted.

-‘So, I’ve been wondering,’ said Subro, ‘What was up with the agents passing out in unison?
-That felt so random!’
+‘So, I’ve been wondering,’ Subro said, ‘what was up with the agents passing out in unison?
+It felt so random!’

-‘That was close,’ Madhu answered him with the hint of a shudder.
-‘It was a colourless sleeping gas, quite potent, with immediate effect.
+‘That was close,’ Madhu answered with the hint of a shudder.
+‘It was sleeping gas, colourless, and quite potent—Uncle’s invention.
 I had a secret canister on my waist, but getting to it was difficult with the restraints.
 On top of that, I couldn’t let them know what I was up to, so I tried to act like I was putting up a fight.
 It almost didn’t work.
-Thank god that one shot didn’t hit anyone!’
+Thankfully that one shot didn’t hit anyone!’

-Subro considered the answer for a moment, then asked the follow-up that Ravi himself would have, had the painter waited any longer.
+Subro considered the answer for a moment.
+He asked the follow-up that Ravi himself was puzzled about.
 ‘Potent sleeping gas?
 Why didn’t it affect us, then?
-I guess Dixit was out of range, but we were right there!’
+Dixit might have been out of range, but we were right there!’

 Uncle Silver laughed at that.
 ‘I put the antidote in our morning tea!
 Forgot to tell you, I guess.’

 A while later, Ravi wrapped up his writing.
 He laid some of the InstaCopies beside certain notes, then shuffled things around for a bit, taking some InstaCopies out and putting others in their place.
-Then, he looked at the whole again.
+He then looked at the whole again.
 Finally, he was satisfied.

 ‘I’m done,’ he announced.

-The others joined him to see what he’d created, Anurag looking much better now.
-Glancing down at the pages on the floor, they saw that Ravi had come up with a short article, which had InstaCopies serving as illustrations:
+The others joined him to see what he’d created, Anurag looked a lot better now.
+Glancing down at the pages on the floor, they saw that Ravi had come up with a short article.
+Several InstaCopies interspersed the text, serving as illustrations.